 IAS 32, Financial Instruments: Presentation requires that the Class A and Class J shares (which are puttable instruments) be classified as financial liabilities unless all the criteria outlined in IAS 32 paragraph 16A are met.
-The Fund's Class A and Class J shares do not meet all the criteria outlined in IAS 32 paragraph 16A which would require the Class A and Class J shares to be classified as equity, and therefore, have been reclassified as financial liabilities on transition to IFRS.
+The Fund's Class A and Class J shares do not meet the definition of IAS 32 paragraph 16A to be classified as equity.